Angelo Palombo: International career

-Palombo was in the Italy U-21 team that won the 2004 European Under-21 Football Championship and achieved bronze medal of the 2004 Summer Olympics football tournament.
+Palombo was in the Italy U-21 team that won the 2004 UEFA European Under-21 Championship and achieved bronze medal of the 2004 Summer Olympics football tournament.

 Palombo made his Italy national team debut in the 0–2 defeat to Croatia on 16 August 2006, coming as a substitute for Fabio Liverani in the 58th minute.
 He was a member of Italy's 23-man squad that took part at the 2009 FIFA Confederations Cup.
 After a good 2009–10 season at club level, Marcello Lippi named him in the final 23-man squad for the 2010 FIFA World Cup.
 In total, he won 22 caps for Italy at senior level between 2006 and 2011.

 Post-playing career

 After retiring from professional football, Palombo joined the coaching team of Marco Giampaolo for the 2017–18 season with his former club Sampdoria.
 He received his coaching licence on 15 December 2017.